 Before you choose an online marketplace site, evaluate the various levels of traffic to get a sense of how often your items could be viewed.
 Refer to the Traffic & Online Engagement table below to see an overview of monthly traffic, bounce rate, and daily time spent on each of the top online marketplaces.

-Please note: CQout and eBid site ranks are based on UK traffic, which is where those sites are based.
+Please note: eBid site rank is based on UK traffic, which is where this site is based.

 |Traffic and Online Engagement